 Depending on the role, and whether or not your new employee will be working remotely, different equipment will be required.
 This is the kind of task you can assign to the new hire’s manager, since they will know the team’s budget, as well as the technology required to do the job.
 Automated onboarding enables you to assign tasks to managers and employees and helps you keep track of what still needs to get done.

-Set up G-Suite, Slack, Office 365 and other external applications
+Set up G-Suite, Slack, Microsoft 365 and other external applications

 No one wants to spend their first day attempting to log into various applications they need to get started.
 Setting up employees on everything they need access to for their role from a centralized dashboard is the simplest and most efficient way to connect them on every relevant channel.